solomonsunday/Netflix-Clone/README.md

 ## How to set the project up on your system

 - _Clone the project from here **https://github.com/solomonsunday/Netflix-Clone**_
-- _CD into the projdect dirrectory_
+- _CD into the project dirrectory_
 - _Run yarn install or npm install to pull down the dependencies_
 - _First, run the development server:_